 - Schedule subject to change

-The line-up for the 2014 Sacajawea Bluegrass Festival has been confirmed.
+The line-up for the 2015 Sacajawea Bluegrass Festival is still being confirmed.

 Friday Evening Pass: Ticket price $18